SU-SWS/decanter/README.md

 Decanter is an artifact (and tool) of the design and development system that while aligned with a single product line, has a chief goal of housing patterns that can be used in any project.
 It is also a browsable collection of design patterns that have been vetted and translated into code.

+Style Guide:
+---

+To view the style guide navigate to /styleguide.

 Accessibility
 ---
 [![WCAG Conformance 2.0 AA Badge](https://www.w3.org/WAI/wcag2AA-blue.png)](https://www.w3.org/TR/WCAG20/)